Work Worthy of a Spotlight

 The 2022 data was still unconclusive but points to an issue with E.coli in our watersheds.
 A Fact Sheet summarizing the findings was completed.

-Find more at: E.coli Monitoring in the Black and Paw Paw River Watersheds (tworiverscoalition.org)
+Learn more and support the statewide septic code at: E.coli Monitoring in the Black and Paw Paw River Watersheds (tworiverscoalition.org)

 Ox Creek Watershed Project: